4 Wayfinding Errors and How to Fix Them

 Stay on the Path to Safety

 Limiting wayfinding errors is just one way to strengthen safety in any workplace.
 Start with a facility safety audit.
 In a stressful situation and in a hurry to leave a building, workers need correct and efficient visual cues that they can trust for safety.
-Facility managers and other supportive staff can evaluate the emergency needs of the workplace using visual resources such as an emergency preparedness chart.
+Facility managers and other support staff can evaluate the emergency needs of the workplace using visual resources such as an emergency preparedness chart.
 Install highly visible floor marking to highlight emergency exit and working/walking paths, along with extra emergency lighting.
 Convey safety messages for wayfinding necessities when and where workers need it most.